Analysis: Sanders may have learned wrong lessons from 2016 - KVIA

 He was wrong.

-Virtually every expectation that the Vermont senator carried into his second White House bid has been overturned by Joe Biden’s dramatic comeback.
+Virtually every expectation that the Vermont senator carried into his second White House bid has been overturned by .
 The former vice president has emerged as the candidate preferred by African Americans from South Carolina to Mississippi and Michigan.
 Biden has also won voters without college degrees and made striking inroads in the suburbs that could be critical to control of the White House in November.

-“Last night, obviously, was not a good night for our campaign, from a delegate point of view,” Sanders said Wednesday in his first public comments since he lost Michigan, the state that solidified his insurgent campaign four years ago.
+“Last night, obviously, was not a good night for our campaign, from a delegate point of view,” Sanders said Wednesday in his first public comments since , the state that solidified his insurgent campaign four years ago.

 But the hurdles are getting higher.
-Sanders needs to win 57% of the remaining delegates to wrest the nomination from Biden.
+Sanders needs to win 57% of to wrest the nomination from Biden.
 Both the rules for allocating delegates and voting history suggest that will be difficult.

 Sanders’ challenge is demonstrated in part by his support among young voters.
 In Michigan, the largest of six states that voted last Tuesday, about 70% of voters under 30 backed Sanders.
-But they accounted for only 14% of voters, according to AP VoteCast, a survey of the state’s electorate.
+But they accounted for only 14% of voters, according to , a survey of the state’s electorate.

 Veteran Democratic strategist James Carville criticized Sanders’ flawed belief that he could fundamentally change the electorate by relying on the young.